Gymnanthemum amygdalinum aka Bitter Leaf

 Bitter Leaf

-How to care for Bitter Leaf
+How difficult is it to take care of Bitter Leaf

 Bitter Leaf is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.